Management of Suspected Variceal Bleeding

 Unless contraindication (cardiovascular disease) start:

-Terlipressin 2mg by IV bolus followed by 1–2mg every 4 to 6 hours until bleeding is controlled, for up to 48 hours.
+Terlipressin 2mg by IV bolus followed by 2mg every 4 to 6 hours until bleeding is controlled, for up to 48 hours.

 Octreotide can be used if terlipressin contraindicated, but this use is unlicensed and therefore should be discussed with seniors first.

-Co-amoxiclav IV 1.2g every 8 hours or if penicillin allergy ciprofloxacin IV 400mg 12 hourly.
+Co-amoxiclav IV 1.2g every 8 hours or if true penicillin/ beta-lactam allergy ciprofloxacin IV 400mg 12 hourly.
 Continue antibiotics for 48 hours after cessation of bleeding (observe IV to oral switch).

 Management once stable